galaxyproject/galaxy-charts/docs/content/xml-inputs.md

 <span class="font-thin"> = {{ colorInput }}</span>

 ## Data Input

-Using a `data` input field you can allow users to select a dataset from Galaxy:
+You can use a `data` input field to let users select a dataset from Galaxy, with optional filtering by file extension like `bed` or `tabular`.
+See the [list of supported datatypes](/content/xml-datasources) for details.

 ```xml
 <input>